::: POSTAL STATIONERY :::

 |

-Students of Hawaiian postal stationery usually prefer the detailed listing set out by the United Postal Stationery
+Students of Hawaii postal stationery usually prefer the more detailed catalog of the United Postal Stationery Society (UPSS), identified in

-Society (UPSS), identified in the bibliography at the end of this page.
-The UPSS lists 42 distinct types (even without
+the bibliography at the end of this page.
+The UPSS catalog includes the Hawaii Study Group (the "HSG") listing of 47 distinct envelope

-example, there are five UPSS numbers for the 1¢ value (unoverprinted) and only three Scott Numbers.
+bottom of this page.
+Scott Catalogue lists only 25 types.
+For example, there are five HSG numbers for the 1¢ value (unoverprinted) and

 THE 1883 ORDER SEPTEMBER 6, 1883, AMENDED DECEMBER 15, 1883

-Henry Whitney (Postmaster of Honolulu in the early 1850's when he had the Missionary Issue printed) returned to
+Henry Whitney (Postmaster of Honolulu in the early 1850's when he had the Missionary Issue printed) returned to government service as

 Design

-Whitney's first order, dated September 6, 1883, was sent to the American Bank Note Company together with a
+Whitney's first order, dated September 6, 1883, was sent to the American Bank Note Company together with a sketch of Honolulu Harbor

-sketch of Honolulu Harbor made by Whitney in the 1850's and used in the masthead of one of Honolulu's leading
+made by Whitney in the 1850's and used in the masthead of one of Honolulu's leading newspapers, The Pacific Commercial Advertiser.
+He

 |